 Introduction

 Monitoring of cattle behavior is of great importance to improve livestock management.
-Behavior is a definition that is poorly understood.
+Behavior is a term that is poorly understood.
 Therefore, monitoring animal behavior may enables us to predict future occasions by means of specific measured variables or elucidate responses to e.g. different social interactions, environmental conditions, reproductive state and diseases.
-When elucidated, these responses can be used to optimize the animal welfare and animal performance 1.
-For example, cattle develop a physiological negative energy balance (NEB) post partum due to the sudden increase amount of energy required for milk production and fetal growth during the transition period.
+These responses can be used to optimize the animal welfare and animal performance 1.
+For example, cattle develop a physiological negative energy balance (NEB) post partum due to the sudden increase amount of energy required for milk production and fetal growth whilst the increase of the capacity of the rumen can’t keep up with the amount of dry matter needed during the transition period.